Census Dots

 Native American/Other

-Of the 536 places in Maryland, Queen Anne is the 307th most populous.
+Queen Anne is ranked the 443rd most populous place in Maryland, out of 536 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Queen Anne was ranked the 450th most populous place in the 2020 Census.

 Queen Anne's White Population